What Happens Next in the U.K. After the Election

 The Key Statistic That Explains It:

-Satisfaction with Jeremy Corbyn going into elections stood at 76 percent according to Ipsos Mori, making him the least popular opposition leader the firm had ever polled in its history… and explains why Labour just posted its worst showing in 80-plus years.
+Dissatisfaction with Jeremy Corbyn going into elections stood at 76 percent according to Ipsos Mori, making him the least popular opposition leader the firm had ever polled in its history… and explains why Labour just posted its worst showing in 80-plus years.
 This week’s election results were as much about Corbyn’s failure as Johnson’s triumph.
 TBD what lesson each party takes away from that.

 The Key Quote That Sums It All Up: